Agreeing a Settlement Agreement Whilst Continuing to Work for the Employer

 The difficulties can often be resolved through a grievance procedure or good management.
 The employee can then continue to work for the employer.
 However, a sensible employer may still want the employee to agree to a settlement agreement even though the employment is continuing.
 In this article, we explain why.

 Been offered a settlement agreement?
-Get expert legal advice today.
+Get free legal advice today.

 Using a Settlement Agreement when the Employment is Ongoing